NADER11NDEU/ARDUINO-Spotify-Remote-Control/README.md

 # Purpose of this project

-Well, with this project we will be able to control active spotify devices with Arduino.
-How we gonna do that ?
-We will use serial communication.

-We will connect our arduino with our pc (use USB2.0 / 3.0) , and arduino will read which button we pressed on remote controller (ir reciver), then it will send it to our C# application.
-Our C# application will read which button we pressed and for example if we pressed stop music button then it will stop the music.
-Also our C# application will send Music Name & Singer Name.
-And we will display them on our 16x2 LCD Display Screen.
-It is simple like that.
-If you have wifi module , you can do nearly same things (like stop,play music, go next etc) but as you know arduino actually does not have multi threading support so you have to deal with a lot of bugs.
-Thats why I made it on computer, not on Arduino.
-Also I hadnt have wifi module.
+The goal is to control active Spotify devices using an Arduino.
+How are we going to do that?
+Through serial communication.

+We’ll connect the Arduino to a PC (via USB 2.0 / 3.0).
+The Arduino reads which button is pressed on the remote controller (via IR receiver), then sends that information to a C# application.
+The C# app interprets the command—for example, if the stop button was pressed, it stops the music.
+Additionally, the app fetches the music title and artist name, and displays them on a 16x2 LCD screen.

+That’s basically it.
+If you have a Wi-Fi module, you could implement similar functionality (play, pause, next track, etc.), but since Arduino doesn’t support multithreading, you’ll likely run into bugs.
+That’s why I decided to handle the logic on the PC instead of the Arduino.
+Also… I didn’t have a Wi-Fi module 😅

-My suggestion: Use bluetooth module for send your data to computer, and power up arduino with rechargable battery.
-As I said before, use this project as referance :)
+My suggestion: Use a Bluetooth module to send data to your computer and power your Arduino with a rechargeable battery.
+Again, use this project as a reference. :)

 # Usage
 ```
-1- Download our C# source
+1-Download the C# source code.
-2- Open it with Visual Studio
+2-Open it with Visual Studio.
-3- Press Add Reference and select Bunifu_UI_v1.5.3.dll (you can get this dll from Release.)
+3-Click "Add Reference", then select Bunifu_UI_v1.5.3.dll (you can find it in the release folder).
-4- Build the project and reopen visual studio and our project.
+4-Build the project, then reopen both Visual Studio and the project.
-5- Change "Auth_Client_id ,Auth_Client_sr and Redirect URI's (you can get your client id, client sr and r_uris on your spotify dashboard, just create new client on your spotify developer dashboard)
-6- Run our application
+5-Edit the Auth_Client_Id, Auth_Client_Secret, and Redirect URI values (get them from your Spotify Developer Dashboard by creating a new client).
+6-Run the application.
-7- Select scopes and press Get Auth Link
+7-Select the necessary scopes and click "Get Auth Link".
-8- It will ask you for premission, accept it.
-(I used webbrowser)
+8-A browser window will ask for permission—accept it.
-9- Press Spotify Access Token button on tab menu
-10- Press Get Tokens button
+9-In the Tab Menu, go to Spotify Access Token.
+10-Press "Get Tokens".
-11- Now we have access token, refresh token etc. We can start Spotify NET API ...
+11-Now you have an access token, refresh token, etc. You can start using the Spotify .NET API.
-12- Press Spotify Control button on Tab Menu
+12-Go to Spotify Control in the Tab Menu.
-13- Press Connect to Api, now you will debug which devices are connected with spotify, what is current song etc etc.
+13-Press "Connect to API".
+You’ll now see connected devices, the current song, etc.
-14- Select your arduino port and press Connect to Port
+14-Select your Arduino COM port and press "Connect to Port".
-15- Now you can control your active devices spotify with your remote controller.
-Have a fun :)
+15-That’s it!
+You can now control Spotify on your active device using your remote controller.
+Have fun! 🎉
 ```

 # Features
 ```
-* Display Album , track, list informations.
-* Display Album Image
-* Control Volume, next song etc. (with remote controller, application)
+*Display album, track, and playlist info
+*Show album art
+*Control volume, play next/previous song (via remote or app)
-* Display Featured list, featured market
+*Browse featured playlists by market
-* Play Featured list (with remote controller, application)
+*Play featured lists (via remote or app)
-* Add current song to your spotify favorite list (with remote controller, application)
+*Add current song to favorites (via remote or app)
-* Delete current song from your spotify favorite list (with remote controller, application)
+*Remove current song from favorites (via remote or app)
-* Play your favorite list (with remote controller, application)
+*Play your favorite playlist (via remote or app)
-* Set Shuffle (with remote controller, application)
+*Enable shuffle mode (via remote or app)
-* Display Singer and Song name on LCD Screen
+*Show artist and song name on LCD screen
-* Auto refresh token (new feature)
+*Auto refresh token (new feature)
 ```

 # Arduino Circuit with HC05 Bluetooth Module
 ![alt_text](https://i.imgur.com/02xA6jN.png)

-You can adapt it to our project with small changes, just search for tutorial on the web.
-If it is your first time with arduino and coding, and if you do not know what you are doing, just use serial communication with usb port.
-If you have a problem with HC05 , let me know.
+You can easily adapt this project with some minor changes.
+Just search for tutorials online.
+If it’s your first time with Arduino and programming—and you don’t know where to start—stick to serial communication via USB.
+If you run into problems with the HC-05, feel free to reach out.

 # Arduino Circuit (for this project)
 ![alt_text](https://i.imgur.com/zyQlwpS.png)